Littoral zone

-The littoral zone or nearshore is the part of a sea, lake, or river that is close to the shore.
-In coastal ecology, the littoral zone includes the intertidal zone extending from the high water mark (which is rarely inundated), to coastal areas that are permanently submerged — known as the foreshore — and the terms are often used interchangeably.
+The littoral zone, also called litoral or nearshore, is that part of an ocean or sea, or lake or river, that is close to the shore.
+It provides extensive and productive habitats around the world, adjacent to land-water interfaces.

+In coastal ecology, the littoral zone includes the foreshore (intertidal zone) extending from the high water mark (which is rarely inundated) to the low water mark (where coastal areas become permanently submerged).
 However, the geographical meaning of littoral zone extends well beyond the intertidal zone to include all neritic waters within the bounds of continental shelves.
+Continental shelves cover an area of about 7% of the surface area of the oceans.